Say Goodbye to Churn, Hello to Renewals

 ― Someone, Somewhere

-There’s so many parts to track.
-A lot of the tasks are tedious but absolutely necessary for a digital business.
+There’s so many things to track.
+The tasks can be tedious but they’re absolutely necessary for a digital business.

 And then there’s the community.